 - The ounce that costs $ 20?

-[Edit: A new study from Deloitte Canada answered that question, with the data that 75% of current cannabis consumers would buy the lower-priced product, all else being equal.]
+A study from Deloitte Canada answered that question: 75% of current cannabis consumers would buy the lower-priced product, all else being equal, with only 15% choosing the familiar brand (see Figure 1, below).

 - Your neighbor, being an average cannabis consumer (who spends $645/year on cannabis), would save (.87*$645=) $561.15 per year.
 That’s a monthly car payment.